USDA FoodKeeper – Cold Storage Guidelines

 The expiration date on raw bacon indicates the last date it should be used for safety reasons.
 Consuming raw bacon after the expiration date can increase the risk of foodborne illnesses.
 Best quality, on the other hand, refers to the peak flavor and texture of the bacon.
 While it may still be safe to consume after the expiration date if stored properly, the quality may deteriorate over time.

 To determine if raw bacon is bad, check for a slimy or sticky texture, any discoloration, or a sour or off smell.
-If the bacon looks dull or has a greenish hue, it's best to discard it to prevent foodborne illness.
+If the bacon looks dull or has a greenish hue, it's best to discard it to reduce the risk of foodborne illness.

 Raw bacon carries a risk of foodborne illnesses such as salmonella, listeria, and E. coli.
 It is crucial to handle raw bacon with care to prevent cross-contamination with other foods.
 Ensure to cook bacon thoroughly to an internal temperature of 145°F (62.8°C) to kill any harmful bacteria.